Understanding what an SEO score is, or, more precisely, a good SEO score, is not that difficult.

 Content SEO

-Another crucial element in your total SEO score is the caliber of the material on your website.
+Another crucial element in your total SEO score is the caliber of the content on your website.

-The website’s structure, how pages are connected, and how effectively your content meets the demands of your visitors as measured by various on-site metrics are all factors taken into account by search engine algorithms.
+Also, the website’s structure, how pages are connected, and how effectively your content meets the demands of your visitors, as measured by various on-site metrics, are all factors taken into account by search engine algorithms.

 Google typically gives websites with strong SEO, pertinent content, and active visitors higher rankings.
 The components of the SEO score for website content are as follows:

-Despite being a low priority for SEO scoring, user experience is nevertheless taken into account when search engines rank websites.
+Despite being a low priority for SEO scoring, user experience is nevertheless taken into account when search engine crawlers crawl & rank websites.

 Knowing your site’s user experience and looking for ways to enhance it are, therefore, both beneficial.
 The following elements combine to create the user experience SEO score:

-Google now indexes website content for mobile devices first.
-Therefore, in order for your website to score highly for its intended queries, it must offer content that is optimized for mobile devices.
+Google and other search engines now index website content for mobile devices first.
+Therefore, for your website to score highly for its intended queries, it must offer content that is optimized for mobile devices.

 The following elements affect your SEO score: Your website’s speed at rendering across a variety of devices is measured by this factor.